CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Policies.md

 ### Roundabouts

-Use these options to customise the [](Roundabout-Policies.md) bulk applicators...
+Use these options to customize the [](Roundabout-Policies.md) bulk applicators...

 > Note: If [](High-Priority-Roads.md) bulk applicators encounter a roundabout, they'll use these
 > settings at the roundabout junction.